 Martha P. Francescato Scholarship

-The purpose of the fund is to provide scholarship support for undergraduate students applying for the study abroad program.
+The Martha P. Francescato Scholarship fund provides scholarship support for undergraduate students applying for the study abroad program.
 The recipient must be pursuing a degree in Spanish.
 Applicants must submit an essay stating why they need additional funds for study abroad and detailing their commitment to the Spanish program.
 Preference will be given to applicants who have not yet previously studied abroad.
 One scholarship will be awarded annually to one student.
 The scholarship award may not be divided among multiple applicants.
 This scholarship is not renewable.

 Modern and Classical Language Study Abroad Scholarship